-If you’re applying for a mortgage, your lender may require a warranty deed in order to approve the financing, with the deed typically signed prior to closing the sale of the home.
-The seller’s signature indicates that they have the authority to transfer the ownership rights to the property to the buyer.
+If you’re applying for a mortgage, your lender may require a warranty deed to approve the financing, with the deed typically being signed before closing the home sale.
+The seller’s signature indicates that they have the authority to transfer the property’s ownership rights to the property to the buyer.
 If anyone else says that they are owed money for the property, the buyer now has a document that proves he or she isn’t responsible for the debt.

-Let’s say a plumber claims that he is still owed $800 for a job he performed when the previous owner occupied the home.
-A general warranty deed would stipulate that the previous owner must pay the bill.
+Claims made against warranty deeds can include undisclosed easements or liens, third-party ownership interests and unresolved lawsuits.
+But they can also include more everyday examples.
+Let’s say, for instance, after you’ve closed on your home purchase, a plumber comes forward and claims that he is still owed $800 for a job he performed when the previous owner occupied the home.
+Your warranty deed would mean that the previous owner must pay that bill, not you.